QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Since only half of the pipe's surroundings are in the simulation area, the heat flow given to the model is halved and distributed to each node as an internal heat source.

 #### Heat Carrier Fluid
-The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail again.
-Here, additionally to the method for the calculation of the laminar Nußelt number for the determination of the convective heat transfer coefficient on the inside of the pipe \(\alpha_i \) introduced by Ramming and explained above, a method by Stephan[^Stephan1959] [^Waermeatlas] is implemented and can be chosen in the user input file:
+The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail.
+Additionally to the method for the calculation of the laminar Nußelt number for the determination of the convective heat transfer coefficient on the inside of the pipe \(\alpha_i \) introduced by Ramming and explained above, a method by Stephan[^Stephan1959] [^Waermeatlas] is implemented and can be chosen in the user input file:

 $$ Nu_\text{laminar, Stephan} = 3.66 +
 \frac{